GENERAL | ATTENDING THE FESTIVAL | VOLUNTEERS | ITEMS | FORBIDDEN ITEMS | BEHAVIOR | PHOTO- AND VIDEOGRAPHY | APPAREL | FOOD AND DRINKS | SANCTIONS

 Food and drinks

-1. It is forbidden to take your own food and drinks to the festival grounds (except the Tasku Center atrium).
+1. It is forbidden to take your own food to the festival grounds (except the Tasku Center atrium).

 2. You can buy drinks on the festival grounds in the Dorpat Conference Center (water, tea, coffee, soft drinks, juice).